 Not long ago some of the Moscow media started referring to 30 October as “Political Prisoners’ Day”.
 This gave Lyubarsky wry gratification: it was the anniversary of his own trial, which he and other prisoners had turned into the first countrywide hunger strike in the 1970s, and made a yearly tradition.

 In 1975, when the Nobel Peace Prize Committee awarded Andrei Sakharov the Peace prize, Kronid Lyubarsky wrote to him from Vladimir Prison:

 “Keep healthy, for God’s sake, and may your fortress of a spirit never fail.
 We are all proud of you and send our love.
 We shall yet see the sky lit up for you.”

 We did, and I think we shall yet see a salute to Kronid Lyubarsky.

-The chronological span and origins of A Chronicle of Current Events, as presented here, are not entirely accurate.
+The description of the chronological span and origins of A Chronicle of Current Events, as presented here, is not entirely accurate.
 The first issue appeared in April 1968, four months before the invasion of Czechoslovakia.

 Issue No 1 was almost entirely devoted to the trial of Yury Galanskov and Alexander Ginzburg in January 1968 and to the protests in various parts of the USSR against their prosecution that preceded and followed the trial.
-The Chronicle continued to appear in 1982 and 1983, although the last issue (which was 115 pages long) covered events up to June 1982, no later.
+The Chronicle continued to appear in 1982 and 1983, although the last issue (which was 115 pages long) covered events up to June 1982.